udaychauhan293/Project3/voting portal/mern-vote/README.md

 # Vote App

-freeCodeCamp Build a Voting App created with the MERN stack
+Built a Voting App created with the MERN stack

 ## User Stories